munificent/magpie/doc/site/markdown/index.markdown

    have opinions about this.

 3. **Run it.** Magpie is a command line app.
 If you run it with no arguments, it drops you into a primitive [REPL](http://en.wikipedia.org/wiki/REPL).
-   Enter Magpie a expression (type <tt>Enter</tt> twice to complete it) and it will immediately evaluate it.
-Since everything is an expression, you can even build classes this way.
+   Enter Magpie a expression and it will immediately evaluate it.
+Since everything is an expression, even things like class definitions, you can build entire programs incrementally this way.

-   If you run it with a single argument "test", it will run the test suite.
+   If you run it with a single argument "-t", it will run the test suite.
    Otherwise, it will assume the argument is a path to a script file and it will load and execute it.